Coverage and Spectral Efficiency of NOMA-Enabled LEO Satellite Networks with Ordering Schemes: Conclusion

 \section{Conclusion}

-In this paper, we developed a theoretical model to analyze downlink NOMA in LEO multi-satellite networks, considering a generalized number of UTs.
-The Laplace transform was calculated under certain simplifying assumptions to characterize the inter-satellite interference.
-Two NOMA ordering techniques, i.e., MSP-based and ISINR-based ordering, which rely on link quality measurements, were examined, and the corresponding coverage probabilities of served UTs were derived separately.
-Our results show that channels with LoS components provide better coverage for served UTs compared to Rayleigh fading channels.
+This paper developed a theoretical model to analyze downlink NOMA in LEO multi-satellite networks, considering a generalized number of UTs.
+Two NOMA ordering techniques, i.e., MSP-based and ISINR-based ordering, were examined, and the corresponding coverage probabilities of served UTs were derived separately.
+Our results show that LoS components provide better coverage for served UTs compared to Rayleigh fading channels.
 The improvement in coverage also comes with better SIC effects of NOMA, although near-perfect SIC does not yield additional benefits.
 Furthermore, an increase in main-lobe gain contributes positively to overall system performance.
-We find a trade-off between the number of satellites and their altitudes to maximize the sum SE of the UTs, with fewer satellites at higher altitudes being more advantageous.

-Additionally, we show that for each PA scheme, there exists a maximum SINR threshold, considering the necessary condition of NOMA.
-When SINR exceeds this threshold, NOMA’s benefits over OMA diminish.
-Finally, while the maximum sum SE is achieved in the two-UT case, the optimal number of UTs varies for different feasible SINR thresholds: fewer UTs are preferred at higher feasible thresholds, whereas more UTs are beneficial at lower thresholds.
-This suggests that NOMA in downlink LEO satellite communications is especially suited for massive connectivity applications such as low-SINR Internet of Things (IoT) devices and machine-type communication (MTC) networks.
+There is a tradeoff between the number of satellites and their altitudes to maximize the sum SE of the UTs, with fewer satellites at higher altitudes being more advantageous.
+Additionally, while a maximum gain $35\%$ of NOMA over OMA can be obtained, there exists a maximum SINR threshold for each PA scheme.
+When SINR exceeds this threshold, the benefits of NOMA over OMA diminish.
+While the maximum sum SE is achieved in the two-UT case, the optimal number of UTs varies for different feasible SINR thresholds: fewer UTs are preferred at higher feasible thresholds, whereas more UTs are beneficial at lower thresholds.